Happy-Myers/FEUP-LBAW/documents/pa.md

 # PA: Product and Presentation

 GameSpace is your gateway to the world of gaming, offering a convenient way to explore and acquire a wide variety of games across genres and game consoles, all in one place.
 In an era where gamers want something centralized, user-friendly, and personalized gaming experiences, we are here to provide just that.
 Never miss out on the bestsellers and your most-wanted titles!
-Add games to your wish list for future reference, and when you're sure of your choice, simply add them to your cart.
+Add games to your wishlist for future reference, and when you're sure of your choice, simply add them to your cart.
 Our user-friendly cart ensures a hassle-free checkout process.

 ## A9: Product

-The GameSpace final product is the culmination of the comprehensive system designed in the preceding stages, utilizing HTML, CSS, and JavaScript for building interactive web pages and is built using Laravel Framework with PostgreSQL as a database, offering an all-in-one hub for gaming enthusiasts.
+The GameSpace final product is the culmination of the comprehensive system designed in the preceding stages, using HTML, CSS, and JavaScript to build interactive web pages and is built using the Laravel Framework with PostgreSQL as a database, offering an all-in-one hub for gaming enthusiasts.

 GameSpace's primary goal is to provide a seamless journey for game discovery, exploration, and purchase across various genres and consoles.
-This platform, ideal for all gamers, allows users to maintain a wish list and features a user-friendly shopping cart for easy checkout.
+This platform, ideal for all gamers, allows users to maintain a wishlist and features an user-friendly shopping cart for easy checkout.
 After registration and user profile verification, gamers can start their ultimate gaming experience with GameSpace.

 ### 1. Installation